-Either scholarship will be credited on a student's account upon award of the scholarship.
-Scholarships are non-transferable and cannot be exchanged for cash.
-Scholarships can only be used to reduce the institutional direct cost of the program (tuition, books and fees) and cannot be utilized for indirect costs or living expenses.
+Scholarship funds will be credited on a student's account upon award of the scholarship.
+The scholarship is nontransferable and cannot be exchanged for cash.
+The scholarship can only be used to reduce the institutional direct cost of the program (tuition, books and fees) and cannot be utilized for indirect costs or living expenses.